-ObservePoint, Inc. (hereinafter referred to as “ObservePoint”), a Delaware corporation, located at 251 W River Park Drive, Suite 300, Provo UT 84604, owns and offers to its customers a cloud-hosted Enterprise-Class data quality assurance platform (the “Platform”).
-ObservePoint will provide its Services (defined below) to the person or entity (hereinafter referred to as “Customer”) identified on any Service Order executed in connection with this Service Agreement (a “Service Order”) who desires to purchase ObservePoint Services, and to whom ObservePoint desires to make available its technology and to provide the Services, in accordance with the terms and conditions set forth in this Service Agreement (“Agreement”) or who utilizes ObservePoint Free Services as set forth in Section 2.1 below.
+ObservePoint, Inc. (hereinafter referred to as “ObservePoint”), a Delaware corporation, located at 2100 W. Pleasant Grove Blvd., Suite 300, Pleasant Grove, Utah 84062 owns and offers to its customers a cloud-hosted Enterprise-Class data quality assurance platform.
+ObservePoint will provide its Services (defined below) to the person or entity (hereinafter referred to as “Customer”) identified on any Service Order executed in connection with this Service Agreement (a “Service Order”) in accordance with the terms and conditions set forth in this Service Agreement (“Agreement”) or who utilizes ObservePoint Free Services as set forth in Section 2.1 below.
 Customer and ObservePoint are referred to herein each individually as a “Party” and collectively as the “Parties.”

 1.1.
-“Customer Data” means any data gathered or generated by ObservePoint and provided to Customer in connection with the Services including but not limited to Information Reports.
+“Customer Information” means any information gathered or generated by ObservePoint and provided to Customer in connection with the Services including but not limited to Information Reports.

 1.2.
 “ObservePoint Software” means ObservePoint’s proprietary software underlying the Services, which provides, among other functions, automated tag auditing and monitoring.

 1.3.
-“Services” means, collectively, the technology platform and related logistics services provided hereunder, including the Subscription Services and any other professional services.
+“Services” means, collectively the Subscription Services, Free Services and any other professional services.

 2.1.
 Free Services.
-ObservePoint makes certain site audits and Services available at no cost, including for evaluation purposes, through the ObservePoint.com website.
+ObservePoint makes certain site features and Services available at no cost, including for evaluation purposes, through the ObservePoint.com website.
 All free products, services, browser extensions, applications, reports, or other downloads that are made available through the ObservePoint website are provided on an “as-is” and “as-available” basis.
 ObservePoint reserves the sole right to either modify or discontinue the site or any of the products, services or features that are being provided to Customer for free at any time with or without notice to Customer.
-To register for the free Services of the ObservePoint website and to sign up for any free offerings or paid services, Customer must be and hereby acknowledges that they are eighteen (18) years or older, must provide Customer’s company name and/or legal full name, a valid email address for Customer, a valid phone number for Customer, the URLs Customer would like audited and any other information requested in order to complete the signup process, and Customer must not be a machine.
+To register for the free Services and to sign up for any free services, Customer must be and hereby acknowledges that they are eighteen (18) years or older, and any other information requested in order to complete the signup process.

 2.2.
-ObservePoint Software License.
-ObservePoint hereby grants to Customer during the applicable subscription term identified in the applicable Service Order—or if receiving services under Section 2.1, then during the period of such usage—a limited, non-exclusive license to allow Customer personnel to access and use the features and functions of the ObservePoint Services for Customer’s internal business use on web properties owned by you or to which you are explicitly authorized by the owner of the web properties.
+Services Usage Terms.
+ObservePoint hereby grants to Customer during the applicable subscription term identified in the applicable Service Order—or if receiving Services under Section 2.1, then during the period of such usage—a limited, non-exclusive right to allow Customer personnel to access and use the features and functions of the Services for Customer’s internal business use on web properties owned by you or to which you are explicitly authorized by the owner of the web properties.
 Any other use is strictly prohibited and may result in termination of your access to Services without refund or other recourse.
 Except for the rights expressly granted herein, no other rights, are granted to Customer under this Agreement, whether expressly, by implication, estoppel, or otherwise, and all rights not expressly granted herein are reserved by ObservePoint.
-All right, title and interest in and to the ObservePoint Services and related documentation are and shall remain the exclusive property of ObservePoint and/or its licensors, and nothing herein grants to Customer any right to access copies of any ObservePoint Software, whether in source or object code form.
-Customer acknowledges and agrees that: (i) the ObservePoint Services and any software used in connection with the Services and related documentation are protected under U.S. and foreign copyright and other intellectual property laws; (ii) ObservePoint and its licensors retain all copyrights and other intellectual property rights in the ObservePoint Services and any software used in connection with providing the Services and related documentation; and (iii) except as otherwise provided herein, Customer acquires no ownership in or to ObservePoint Services, any software used in connection with provision of the Services, or related documentation.
+All right, title and interest in and to the Services and related documentation are and shall remain the exclusive property of ObservePoint and/or its licensors, and successors and nothing herein grants to Customer any right to access copies of any ObservePoint Software, whether in source or object code form.
+Customer acknowledges and agrees that: (i) the Services and any software used in connection with the Services and related documentation are protected under U.S. and foreign copyright and other intellectual property laws; (ii) ObservePoint and its licensors retain all copyrights and other intellectual property rights in the Services and any software used in connection with providing the Services and related documentation; and (iii) except as otherwise provided herein, Customer acquires no ownership in or to Services, any software used in connection with provision of the Services, or related documentation.

 2.3.
-Ordering Premium Services.
-Customer shall order premium paid Services by mutual execution of a written ObservePoint Service Order that specifies the Services, applicable subscription term(s), and fees (“Service Order”).
+Ordering Paid Services.
+Customer shall order paid Services by mutual execution of a written Service Order that specifies the Services, applicable subscription term(s), and fees (“Service Order”).
 The Service Order is incorporated into this Agreement by reference.
-Additional Services ordered in any subsequent Service Orders shall be governed by, and incorporated by reference into, this Agreement.
+Additional Services purchased in any subsequent Service Orders shall be governed by, and incorporated by reference into, this Agreement.

 2.4.
-Usage Data.
-Customer and ObservePoint acknowledge and agree that, as between Customer and ObservePoint, Customer Data is the property of Customer.
-Customer agrees that ObservePoint may collect and use data pertaining to the use of the ObservePoint Services (“Usage Data”).
-Any Usage Data collected will be anonymous without reference to the particular user.
-ObservePoint may use the Usage Data for its internal research and development purposes and may disclose Usage Data in an aggregated format that in no way identifies Customer or any particular user (e.g. ObservePoint may disclose aggregate audit volume statistics for all of its customers).
+Usage Information.
+Customer and ObservePoint acknowledge and agree that, as between Customer and ObservePoint, Customer Information is the property of Customer.
+Customer agrees that ObservePoint may collect and use information pertaining to the use of the Services (“Usage Information ”).
+Any Usage Information collected will be anonymous without reference to the particular user.
+ObservePoint may use the Usage Information for its internal research and development purposes and may disclose Usage Information in an aggregated format that in no way identifies Customer or any particular user (e.g. ObservePoint may disclose aggregate audit volume statistics for all of its customers).

 3. Fees and Taxes.

 3.1.
 Fees.
-Unless otherwise stated herein or in a Service Order, fees for Services are invoiced annually in advance, and payments are due thirty (30) days from date of invoice.
+Unless otherwise stated in a Service Order, fees for Services are invoiced annually in advance, and payments are due thirty (30) days from date of invoice.
 If all amounts payable are not received when due, ObservePoint may charge interest on delinquent undisputed amounts at the lesser of (a) the maximum amount chargeable by law or (b) one and one-half percent (1½%) per month.
 ObservePoint reserves the right to suspend access to the Services until payment is current, and such suspension shall not extend the expiration date of Services ordered.
 Except as expressly provided herein, all amounts for Services ordered are non-cancellable by Customer and all fees paid hereunder are non-refundable.